qdraw/starsky/starsky/starsky/readme_api.md

 - A jpeg image
 - A 204 / `NoContent()` result when a thumbnail is corrupt
 - A 404 Error page, when the base32 hash does not exist
+- A 409 Error when "Thumbnail is not ready yet"

 ## Thumbnail Json
 Endpoint: `/starsky/Api/Thumbnail/LNPE227BMTFMQWMIN7BE4X5ZOU&json=true`